-Croatia is a small European country, but thanks to the geographic location and underlying geology, it is very diverse.
+Croatia is a small European country, but thanks to its geographic location and underlying geology, it is very diverse.
 It overflows with attractions, not only the world-known Adriatic coast.

-With the surface of only some 55 000 km2, Croatia is a bridge from Mediterranean to the Alpine region in the north, Vast Pannonia plain in the east and Dinaric wilderness on the southeast.
-Croatia stretches from the lazy, wide rivers on the Pannonia plains with giant wetlands and vast stretch of the golden wheat and corn fields, to the mountainous part where wolves, bears and lynx roam, to the craggy and exotic Mediterranean coast bathed in sun and crystal blue sea.
+With a surface of only some 55 000 km2, Croatia is a bridge from the Mediterranean to the Alpine region in the north, the vast Pannonia plain in the east and the Dinaric wilderness in the southeast.
+Croatia stretches from the lazy, wide rivers on the Pannonia plains with giant wetlands and vast stretches of golden wheat and corn fields to the mountainous part where wolves, bears and lynx roam to the craggy and exotic Mediterranean coast bathed in sun and crystal blue sea.

 CONTINENTAL CROATIA